steveicarus/iverilog/vvp/README.txt

 <symbols_list> is a set of inputs that can trigger the event.

 The <type> describes the conditions needed to trigger the event.
-It may be posedge, negedge or edge.
+It may be posedge, negedge, edge or anyedge.
 If the type is instead a "name" string, then this is a named event which receives events by the %set instruction instead of from the output of a functor.

 If the event has inputs (a requirement unless it is a named event) then it has up to 4 symbols that address functors.
 The event then